 7. Handmade Jewelry

-Nepalese jewelry features turquoise, coral, lapis lazuli, and silver — a mix of Tibetan and local designs.
+Nepalese jewelry features turquoise, coral, lapis lazuli, and silver, often blending Tibetan and local designs.

 8. Nepalese Tea